fuelphp-storage/alias/readme.md

 // Note the optional .php
 ```

 Caching doesn't contain garbage collection as aliases are meant to never expire.
 It should however be part of your deploy routine to delete the cache files.
-If you do want a cache routine, feel free to use the `Fuel\Alias\Cache::delete` method to remove the cache manually or implemented in your own garbage collection:
+If you do want a cache routine, feel free to use the `FuelPHP\Alias\Cache::delete` method to remove the cache manually or implemented in your own garbage collection:

 ```
-$cache = new Fuel\Alias\Cache('/path/to/cache');
+$cache = new FuelPHP\Alias\Cache('/path/to/cache');

 // Remove the cache
 $cache->delete();